Nationals vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 39 hits with five doubles, a triple, two home runs, seven walks and 17 RBI.
-He's also stolen nine bases.
+- Hoerner has collected 40 hits with five doubles, a triple, two home runs and seven walks.
+He has driven in 17 runs with nine stolen bases.

-- Hoerner will look for his seventh straight game with a hit in this contest.
-During his last 10 outings he is batting .295 with a triple, two home runs, two walks and 13 RBI.
+- Hoerner will look for his eighth straight game with a hit in this contest.
+During his last 10 games he is batting .295 with a triple, two home runs, two walks and 12 RBI.

 Hoerner Recent Games